On groups with Schottky set boundary: Blowing-up rank-one parabolic points

-Let $(x_n)_n$ be a Cauchy sequence in $(Y,d_S)$ with limit $x\in\overline{Y}$.
+\begin{proof} Let $(x_n)_n$ be a Cauchy sequence in $(Y,d_S)$ with limit $x\in\overline{Y}$.
 If $x$ is not a rank-one parabolic point, then it admits a basis of regular neighborhoods in $\overline{Y}$ of types $(Y)$ or $(K)$ that intersect $Y$ in an arcwise connected set, so that $(x_n)_n$ is also a Cauchy sequence in $(Y,d_Y)$ that defines a unique limit point in $\widehat{Y}$.
 If $x$ is a rank-one parabolic point with stabilizer $P$, then $\overline{Y}\setminus\{x\}$ has two ends associated to the arcwise connected components of its regular neighborhoods of type $(P)$.
-It follows that $\pi^{-1}(\{x\})$ has exactly two preimages that correspond to each end.
-Thus, $\pi$ is also surjective and a point has two preimages if it is a parabolic point of rank one and one preimage otherwise.
-Moreover, we may define regular neighborhoods $\hat{V}$ for points in $\hat{Y}$ that will be connected by lifting regular neighborhoods of types $(Y)$ and $(K)$ and half neighborhoods of type $(P)$.
+It follows that $\pi^{-1}(\{x\})$ has exactly two preimages, one for each end.
+Thus, $\pi$ is also surjective and a point has two preimages if it is a parabolic point of rank one and one preimage otherwise. \end{proof}

-All these observations enable us to conclude that $\hat{Y}$ is arcwise connected, locally connected, compact, with no local cut points and that each component of $\hat{Y}\setminus Y$ is a Jordan curve.